drauger-os-development/Policies-and-Operations-Manual/Policies, General Operations/Standard Protocol.md

 1. **Draft Phase**

 	During this phase, any Contributor may draft up a policy or change to a policy.
-They should gain the approval for policy or change from at least one (1) other Contributor before proceeding onto the next Phase
+They should gain the approval for policy or change from at least one (1) other Contributor before proceeding onto the next Phase.

 2. **Presentation Phase**